Should I Become a Florist?

-Florists are professional floral designers who arrange, cut and dry flowers to create eye-pleasing displays such as corsages, centerpieces, wreaths and bouquets used for gift baskets and holiday, wedding and funeral displays.
-These workers also help treat, raise and care for the greenery and flowers in the shop.
-They may work for retail outlets or own their own businesses.
-Temperature conditions in the workplace may be cool, due to the need to keep cut flowers fresh.
-Exceptionally long hours may be worked near the holidays, when more customers than normal order floral selections.
+Florists are professional floral designers who arrange, cut, and dry flowers to create eye-pleasing displays, such as corsages, centerpieces, wreaths, and bouquets used for gift baskets and holiday, wedding, and funeral displays.
+They also help treat, raise, and care for the greenery and flowers in the shop.
+Florists may work for retail outlets or own their own businesses.
+Potential challenges in this career include working in cool temperatures and exceptionally long hours near the holidays.

-Step One: Gain an Entry-Level Position in the Retail Floral Industry
+Step 1: Gain an Entry-Level Position in the Retail Floral Industry

 According to the BLS, many florists begin as delivery workers or cashiers in the retail florist environment.
 From these entry-level positions, they may then receive on-the-job training, learning the basics of floral design and plant identification from a more experienced florist.

 Consider postsecondary education.
 Community colleges, vocational institutions, and private floral schools offer classes in floral design, as well as certificate and diploma programs.
 Some colleges offer associate's and bachelor's degree programs in floral design and floriculture, sometimes offered through the agricultural department.
 Courses such as retail floristry, wedding design, green industry business management, marketing principles, and floral design applications may be especially helpful to you if you plan to work as a self-employed florist.